 Driveways that are designed properly can support significant weight.
 However, this does not mean they are indestructible.
 Heavier vehicles, such as garbage trucks and delivery trucks, cause more stress and put excessive weight on the driveway’s surface.
 This can cause serious damage, including potholes, breaks, and cracks.

 Your driveway is exposed to all types of weather conditions.
 This includes excessive moisture, hail, extreme temperatures, and even serious weather events in some cases.
-If puddles linger on the surface of your driveway, it can wear down the seal coating and let moisture seep in.
+If you don’t have good Kansas City gutters with a drainage system installed around your house, and puddles linger on the surface of your driveway, it can wear down the seal coating and let moisture seep in.
 If this happens, serious damage may occur to the layers underneath and affects the lifespan of the driveway.

 The sun can also cause significant damage to older driveways.
 The harmful UV rays can break down the concrete components, causing minor cracks and hairline fractures.